 The research reveals that young people are struggling to work out what healthy, respectful relationships look like.

+Gender stereotypes appear to be having a significant negative impact on young people’s expectations and behaviours when it comes to intimate relationships.
+Parents aren’t talking to their children about the issues, it’s not being adequately covered in the education system, and community leaders are not addressing it.
 As a result, young people are being left in a vacuum and require information and guidance from parents and teachers.
 Social media is playing a central role in young people’s relationships; actions are being played out publicly, and previously unacceptable behaviours offline become easier to do online.
 This is giving young people even less opportunity to learn to understand and negotiate respectful, healthy and equal relationships.
+Young people are being left to figure it all out for themselves from other sources: their friends, their ‘heroes’, the media’s portrayal of women, pornography, and porn-inspired popular culture.
+Encouragingly, the research reveals that young people universally agree that behaviours that make a girl or woman feel frightened, diminished or intimidated ‘cross the line’ and are unacceptable.
+However, the research shows there is a group of young men who are more likely to justify and potentially perpetrate violence against girls and women in the future.

 The Line encourages healthy and respectful relationships by challenging and changing attitudes and behaviours that support violence.